SvenGroot/JumboCore/doc/UserGuide/Tutorial2.md

-In this case we know that output record reuse is safe without checking `TaskContext.StageConfiguration.AllowOutputRecordReuse` because the output of this stage will be a pipeline channel to an aggregation task, which also supports record reuse.
+In this case we know that output record reuse is safe without checking `TaskContext.StageConfiguration.AllowOutputRecordReuse` because the output of this stage will be a pipeline channel to an aggregation task, which we know also supports record reuse.

 The only thing remaining is to process the records: